 Around a third of people in the UK are myopic.
 The condition usually starts in childhood (between six and 13 years of age) and tends to get worse until the eye has stopped growing.
 Myopia can also develop in younger children and adults.
 People are more likely to become myopic if their parents are also myopic.

-If you are short-sighted you have problems seeing things in the distance clearly without glasses or contact lenses, but can see things that are close to you.
-There are varying degrees of short-sightedness.
+If your child is myopic, they will have problems seeing things in the distance clearly without glasses or contact lenses, but will be able to see things that are close to them.
+There are varying degrees of myopia.